wp-plugins/inboundio-marketing/README.txt

 == Changelog ==

+= 2.0.1 =
+* Form resets to empty, after saving a new contact, through dashboard.

 = 2.0 =
 * A form in the widget area on your blog, now convert more visitors into leads.